 What are cookies used for?

-Additional system information we may gather includes time, type of web browser being used, the operating system/platform, your IP address, the website from which you link to Business Doctors Ltd, and CPU speed.
+Additional system information we may gather includes time, type of web browser being used, the operating system/platform, or your IP address.
+The website from which you link to Business Doctors Ltd, and CPU speed.
 We also take note of whether and how you use the information and services that we provide by recording website traffic patterns, user click streams and by maintaining log files of users’ access to website files

 What types of cookies does Business Doctors use?